 A couple of weeks later, when I learned that my second friend’s baby was about to be born, I did not feel depressed.
 Instead, I felt elated.
-I literally danced around our kitchen when I got the news.
+I danced around our kitchen when I got the news.
 And, buoyed by the love of that first friend and the knowledge that I could do this, my husband and I zipped to the hospital to meet this new little one as soon as we were allowed.

-Drawing near to my friends and their pregnant bellies that turned into squirming babies, it was really, really hard.
+Drawing near to my friends and their pregnant bellies that turned into squirming babies, it was hard.
 Truly terrifying, at times.
 But it set the stage for the rest of our lives together, however long this season of friendship might be.
 If I hadn’t mindfully approached my friends and talked and shared and hoped with them, I don’t think I would still be able to call them friends.
 Instead, I would be hiding in our home, full of bitterness and envy and fear.

 I am so grateful that that is not how our story went.

-When your baby has died and your friends are pregnant or are holding their newborn in their arms, it is hard – for everyone.
-And of course it is hardest for you, the one who is grieving and asking the hard questions and wondering if you will lose these friends, too, since it feels like your life has turned to the business of losing.
+When your baby has died, and your friends are pregnant or are holding their newborn in their arms, it is hard – for everyone.
+And of course, it is hardest for you, the one who is grieving and asking the hard questions and wondering if you will lose these friends, too, since it feels like your life has turned to the business of losing.

 But you don’t have to.
 You don’t have to lose your friends on top of your child.
 If these friends are loving and supportive*, I encourage you to draw near.
 Draw near to them, even if you are scared.
-Draw near, even if you are angry.
+Draw near, eve if you are angry.
 Draw near, even if it hurts.